New Jerusalem (play)

-New Jerusalem is a play written by David Ives, based on a true story that features the noted philosopher and scholar Spinoza, a Jewish-Dutch philosopher of Portuguese Sephardi origin.
+New Jerusalem is a play written by David Ives, based on a true story that features the noted philosopher and scholar Baruch Spinoza, a Jewish-Dutch philosopher of Portuguese Sephardi origin.
 Complete title and subtitle: New Jerusalem; The Interrogation of Baruch de Spinoza at Talmud Torah Congregation: Amsterdam, July 27, 1656.

 Synopsis

 Spinoza’s writing and inquiries have caused trouble for himself and other Jews, who are not completely accepted by Dutch society.
 He is said to be spreading poisonous thought, and to be a threat to the piety and the morality of the city.
 He is accused of atheism and heresy for challenging important tenets of Judaism and Christianity.
 He is interrogated by the Jewish authorities, and his ideas are debated, with the threat of excommunication and ostracism.
 The play follows the young Spinoza into the tavern, and to his music teacher he is in love with.
 Everywhere he goes his ideas and character are challenged.
 The play ends in catastrophe — the excommunication of Spinoza.